 - Crying from the destruction of the Holy Temple, twice

-- Filling of silent space with sound through time; in the same way G-d the Creator fills space and time
+- Filling of silent space with sound through time; in the same way God, the Creator, fills space and time through omnipresence

 - Prompting for us to examine our deeds to consider the many ways we can improve

-- Reminding us of Abraham’s obedience to G-d (Genesis 22)
+- Reminder of Abraham’s obedience to God (Genesis 22)

-- Salvation through G-d the Creator’s Begotten Son, Jesus Christ
+- Salvation through Our Begotten Son, Jesus Christ, the Messiah

-- G-d the Creator’s unity with His Begotten Son, His Bride, Mary, and the Church of believers in Jesus Christ who have been filled with the impartation of the Holy Spirit
+- God’s unity with Jesus Christ, Mary, and the Church of believers in Jesus Christ who have been filled with the impartation of the Holy Spirit

-- Drawing for us to return to G-d and His Begotten Son, lest we cry for Him at a time when He cannot be found
+- Call for us to return to the LORD Jehovah God of Israel in the Lord Jesus Christ, lest we cry for Him at a time when He cannot be found

 3. We cook symbolic foods